coralogix/workshops/docs/otel/autogenerators/index.md

 `java`
 - Java examples for container and monolith built with Maven
 - Generates looping requests of a self running Spring server
-- Monolith logs trace and span IDs using `log4j2`
+- Trace and span ID log auto-injection using `log4j2`
-- Includes `pom.xml` for auto-injection of trace and span IDS
+- Requires Coralogix parsing `Body` field that contains Trace and Span IDs